 Patricia Gamliel Lawyer

-Me Gamliel is also legal counsel to several non-profit organizations in Montreal.
+Me Gamliel is very involved in the community and acts as legal counsel to well-known non-profit organizations in Montreal.

 Areas of expertise